 For 2017, our effective tax rates on reported and underlying net income(3) were 10.8% and 20.5%, respectively, compared to 18.0% and 20.9%, respectively, for 2016.
-Our effective tax rate on reported net income for 2017 was most notably impacted by higher
+Our effective tax rate on reported net income for 2017 was most notably impacted by higher reported net income in jurisdictions with lower statutory income tax rates and losses in jurisdictions with higher statutory income tax rates, by the U.S. tax reform, ACMA in SLF U.S., as well as the finalization of prior years' tax filings, which have resulted in an unusually low effective tax rate on a reported basis for 2017.
+Our effective tax rate on underlying net income is within our expected range.

-- (1) See section L Non-IFRS Financial Measures in this document for a breakdown of the components. - (2) Excludes \$(30) million relating to the net impact on deferred tax balances attributable to participating policyholders. - (3) Our effective income tax rate on underlying net income is calculated using underlying net income and income tax expense associated with underlying net income, which excludes amounts attributable to participating policyholders.
+See section L - Non-IFRS Financial Measures in this document for a breakdown of the components.

+Excludes \$(30) million relating to the net impact on deferred tax balances attributable to participating policyholders.
+Our effective income tax rate on underlying net income is calculated using underlying net income and income tax expense associated with underlying net income, which excludes amounts attributable to participating policyholders